 - Royal Derby Hospital (Derby)

 - Sherwood Forest Hospitals (Mansfield)

 In your first year you will be allocated to one of our clinical placement sites, known as your 'home' base.
 For your second year you will then be allocated to a different site, which is your 'away' base.
 You will return to your original 'home' clinical placement site for your third year.

 Please note that students receive four free uniforms for their placements.

 Location of placements

-Placements are allocated before you start the course.
-If offered a place you can indicate a preference for your 'home' site, as well as providing additional information that may be helpful when allocating you to a site, i.e. whether you drive.
+Students can indicate a preference for their 'home' site, as well as providing additional information that may be helpful when allocating you to a site, i.e. whether you drive.

-Please note that due to the numbers of students on the course, and commissioned places for each clinical trust site, we cannot guarantee you will get your preference.
+Please note that due to the numbers of students on the course, and available places for each clinical trust site, we cannot guarantee you will get your preference.